 Jon Jicha offered him some tough love, which didn’t feel good, but was instrumental in helping him evolve into the more confident designer he is today.

 It wasn’t an easy process.
-It was painful and created a lot of self doubt about Stu and his abilities as an artist.
-And he’s continuing to power through even now – still fine tuning his skills, learning what works and what doesn’t, working to become a better illustrator, and discovering new ways to convey information (what Jon likes to call “Framing Meaning”)
+It was painful and created a lot of self-doubt about Stu and his abilities as an artist.
+And he’s continuing to power through even now – still fine-tuning his skills, learning what works and what doesn’t, working to become a better illustrator, and discovering new ways to convey information (what Jon likes to call “Framing Meaning”)

-One assignment in particular from Jon had become sort of a meme at the time.
+One assignment in particular from Jon had become a sort of a meme at the time.
 Everyone in the class dreaded it, and Stu, in his frustration, almost gave up on it completely.

 The process involved coming up with ways to relate a single word with many different images.
 This could be the same word used in a different context (i.e mail vs. male), a single word, etc. To Stu’s immature mind, it seemed like a pointless endeavor: